redhat-nfvpe/toad/README.md

     elasticsearch
     kibana

-These name (e.g. jenkins_master, logstash...) should be matched with container name in cira-container.yml.
+These names (e.g. jenkins_master, logstash, etc) should match the names as defined in 'docker-compose.yml'.

-### Adding baremetal slaves into docker deployment
+### Adding baremetal slaves to a Docker deployment
-If you need to add jenkins slaves (baremetal), add slave information in 'hosts/containers' as following (please add 'ansible_connection=ssh').
+If you need to add jenkins slaves (baremetal), add slave information in 'hosts/containers' as the following (be sure to add `ansible_connection=ssh` as well).

     [jenkins_slave]
     slave01 ansible_connection=ssh ansible_host=10.10.1.1 ansible_user=ansible